CodeSolutions2/mod_docx/README.md

 # mod_docx
 The purpose of this library is to serve as a reliable and simple library to reassemble docx documents after they have been treated using AI/machine learning text treatment.

 At the moment, this library can only open and save/close a docx file; the process of saving/closing a docx file had errors in other libraries.
-The savedocx_ver_fichier function simply and clearly saves modified text between the <body> tags in XML, with the original style.
+The savedocx_ver_fichier function simply and clearly saves modified text between the tags in XML, with the original style.

 ## Example of library usage
 import os